book page

 Reviewer avatar

 I didn’t expect Pervasive WebGPU & WGSL: Graphics & Compute to be this approachable.
-The way it frames Metal made me instantly calmer about getting started.
+The way it frames Vulkan made me instantly calmer about getting started.

 Reviewer avatar